 (* This list does not cover his research as a physicist working on general relativity theory, differential geometry and elementary particle physics and no details about his initial research as a psychologist working in cognitive science focusing on memory and perception, dual task performance, problem solving and knowledge representations.)

-in the Information Society) and previously ACM TOCHI (ACM Transactions on Computer-Human-Interaction).
-He was also appointed as a member of juries for design and software competitions.
+in the Information Society) and previously ACM TOCHI (ACM Transactions on Computer-Human-Interaction) as well as for the recently established Springer Book Series in Adaptive Environments.
+He was also appointed as a member of juries for design and software competitions as well as project reviewer and evaluator for national and international science and funding foundations and the European Commission.
 He is regularly asked to present keynote speeches, invited talks and tutorials at scientific as well as commercial events in Europe, USA, South America, Middle East (Qatar), Malaysia, Singapore, Hongkong, China, Korea and Japan.

 Special Issue (Festschrift) in the International Journal Universal Access in the Information Society published by Springer: “The Streitz Perspective: Computation is Ubiquitous, Yet Must be

 Designed for Human Use -